October 26, 2018

 David Dunner’s 2014 observational study, patients with major depression who were antidepressant-resistant received TMS treatment in 42 clinical practices.
 Patients were then followed for 52 weeks as they continued antidepressant medications.
 Among patients who met response or remission criteria, 62.5% continued to show improvement.
 (3)

-If you have any questions about TMS, insurance coverage, or anything mentioned here, please feel free to contact us.
+If you have any questions about TMS in NYC, insurance coverage, or anything mentioned here, please feel free to contact us.
 We enjoy hearing from the community and discussing how transcranial magnetic stimulation might help someone overcome their symptoms of depression.

 - O’Reardon, JP MD, et al. “Efficacy and Safety of Transcranial Magnetic Stimulation in the Acute Treatment of Major Depression: A Multisite Randomized Controlled Trial” BIOL PSYCHIATRY 2007;62:1208-1216